ASFOpenSARlab/opensarlab-docs/user_docs/how_to_run_a_notebook.md

 - Select 'Restart & Clear Output' from the Kernel Menu
 - Select 'Restart & Run All' from the Kernel Menu

+## Clearing Cell Output Before Closing

+It is best practice to clear all code cells output prior to closing or saving a notebook.
+Leaving the output in place can lead to a tenfold increase in a notebook's file size.
+Not only does this use up more of you volume, it leads to slow notebook loading times (especially if you have a slow internet connection).